fermyon/developer/content/spin/rust-components.md

 Spin has a key-value store built in.
 For information about using it from Rust, see [the key-value store tutorial](kv-store).

-If you want to go beyond just inserting values in a certain spot, Spin's Rust SDK provides an optional feature for using [Serde](https://docs.rs/serde/latest/serde).
+The Spin key-value API stores and retrieves only lists of bytes.
+The Rust SDK provides helper functions that allow you to store and retrieve [Serde](https://docs.rs/serde/latest/serde) serializable values in a typed way.
+The underlying storage format is JSON.
 The Rust code below shows how to store and retrieve serializable objects from the key-value store:

 ```rust
 use anyhow::Result;